status-im/nimbus-eth2/docs/the_nimbus_book/src/pi-guide.md

 ```

 Keep an eye on the number of peers your currently connected to (in the above case that's `35`), as well as your [sync progress]().

+**TODO:** ^ link
 ### 20. End ssh session and logout

 To detach your `screen` session but leave your processes running, press `Ctrl-A` followed by `Ctrl-D`.
 You can now exit your `ssh` session (`Ctrl-C`) and switch off your laptop.

-Verifying your progress is as simple as `ssh`ing back into your Pi and typing `screen -r` This will resume your screen session (and you will be able to see the entire output of your process since you left).
+Verifying your progress is as simple as `ssh`ing back into your Pi and typing `screen -r`.
+This will resume your screen session (and you will be able to see your node's entire output since you logged out).